rantstats/rumble-rants-bookmarklet/README.md

 1. Clone repo
 2. Install Node and Yarn
 3. Run `yarn install`
-4. Build with `npm build`
+4. Build with `yarn run build`

 To use local `index.js` file, change `src` in bookmarklet to path from local server.
-This can be done using the Python3 simple http server.
-Run `python3 -m http.server` from the `dist` folder.
+Start the node http server by running `yarn run serve`.
 The new `src` will be something like `http://localhost:8000/index.js`.